-If there is one thing we can be confident enough, it is our ability to transform materials into tools.
+If there is one thing of which we can be confident, it is our ability to transform materials into tools.
 When a sufficiently motivated individual can 3D-print a wind turbine,1 a car chassis,2 or even print a 3D printer,3 there is little concern about our chances of manufacturing the mechanical and electrical components for general-purpose robots.

 Take the auto industry during its infancy.
 The Ford Motor Company made purchasing a car 10x cheaper in less than 15 years.6 Comparing the 1920s market size for automobiles in the U.S. with the global market for general-purpose robots of today, a 10x cost reduction within a decade driven by manufacturing economies of scale seems the lower bound of what may be possible.

 For a benchmark from this century, look at cloud training.
 The cost to train the current state-of-the-art-sized language model dropped from $875 million to $4.6 million from 2015 to 2020, with a ~60% year-over-year reduction expected to reach about $500 by 2030.7

 So we can economically build the hardware.
 But can we power it?